UKPLab/naacl2019-argument-annotations/README.md

 to another format.
-A sample class for converting the XMI files to a tab-delimited format (similar to that used for [CONLL](http://ufal.mff.cuni.cz/conll2009-st/task-description.html)) can be invoked as follows:
+A sample class for converting the XMI files to a tab-delimited format (similar to that used for [CONLL](http://ufal.mff.cuni.cz/conll2009-st/task-description.html)) is available.
+After building the software (see below) it can be invoked as follows:

 ```
 mvn exec:java -Dexec.mainClass="de.tudarmstadt.ukp.naacl2019.argannotation.crowdsourcing.XmiToConllConverter" -Dexec.args="arg0 arg1 ..."